AetherAssembly/MindTab/README.md

 **MindTab** is a unified browser extension that enhances productivity through:

-- 🚪 **"What Was That Tab?"** – Visual tab memory with thumbnails, smart tagging, and instant restore.
 - 💬 **Tone Translator** – Injected tone summaries for emails and posts to improve communication awareness.
 - 📚 **Flash Learning** – Micro-flashcards triggered during idle or browsing moments to build knowledge passively.